 Paul was right, but Slough pulled rank and ordered the Federals to move out.
 Paul warned him, “With due deference to your superior judgment, I must insist that your plans… must inevitably result in disaster to us all.”
 Paul lodged an official protest, arguing that he “believed it in direct disobedience of the orders of Colonel Canby.”
 Slough ignored Paul, leaving him behind with “a feeble garrison and no suitable artillery for the defense of the principal and most important post in the Territory.”

-The Federals marched out and camped at Loma on the night of the 22nd, where the soldiers spent the evening “carousing with the Mexican women and fighting with the Mexican men.”
+The Federals marched out and camped at Loma on the night of March 22, where the soldiers spent the evening “carousing with the Mexican women and fighting with the Mexican men.”
 Three days later, Major Charles L. Pyron, heading one of Sibley’s three columns poised to close in on Fort Union, received word that a Federal force was approaching him on the Santa Fe Trail.
+Pyron’s force consisted of various volunteer units that included the “Company of Santa Fe Gamblers.”

 Pyron withdrew about a mile and a half to a narrower section of the pass that could be better defended.
 As the Confederates fell back, they destroyed a bridge spanning a 15-foot arroyo.
 The Federals advanced nonetheless, with units working their way into the Confederate rear.
 Pyron adjusted his line to meet the threat, but another Federal unit soon enveloped his right flank.

 The Federals enfiladed Pyron’s line, forcing him to fall back once more.
 As the withdrawal began, Chivington’s cavalry charged, leaping over the arroyo and sending the Confederates into a panic.
 They fled to a bend in the road, where they could hold off the Federals and prevent a complete rout.
-Chivington decided that they were too far to risk another attack and fell back to Kozlowski’s ranch.
+Chivington decided that they were too far from their supply base to risk another attack and fell back to Kozlowski’s Ranch.

 The Federals sustained 27 casualties (19 killed, five wounded, and three missing), and the Confederates lost 125 (16 killed, 30 wounded, and 79 captured or missing).
-This small engagement marked the first Federal victory in the New Mexico Territory.
+This small engagement marked the first Federal victory in the New Mexico Territory, even though it was little more than a skirmish that did little to change the overall military situation.

-Pyron, having lost about a third of his command, sent a messenger to Lieutenant Colonel William R. Scurry’s column at Galisteo, about 16 miles south, urgently requesting reinforcements.
+The Confederates returned to Canoncito.
+Having lost about a third of his command, Pyron sent a messenger to Lieutenant Colonel William R. Scurry’s column at Galisteo, about 16 miles south, urgently requesting reinforcements.
 Pyron then fell back to his original camp at the western mouth of Apache Canyon.
 Scurry immediately began heading Pyron’s way, scaling steep hills and arriving at Pyron’s camp around 3:30 a.m. on the 27th.
 This enlarged Confederate force awaited the next Federal attack.